 An In-Depth Learning Opportunity

-The application for our Undergraduate Winter/Spring internship is closed.
-If you would like to be considered for a Summer 2017 position, please submit both your application and two letters of recommendations to [email protected] by April 7th.
+The application for our Undergraduate Summer internship is closed.
+If you would like to be considered for a Fall 2017 position, please submit both your application and two letters of recommendations to [email protected] by August 15th.
 Applications are not considered complete until the online application form and two letters of recommendation have been received - unfortunately due to the volume of candidates, incomplete applications will not be reviewed.

 BHCHP offers a limited number of unpaid (non-Masters level) internships throughout the year.
 Individuals can explore a career in medicine, public health or human services at BHCHP while gaining experience and in-depth learning in one or more areas of homeless medicine, including: